ichimei0125/my-graduation-thesis/README.md

 4. If your car's window been broken by man-made, this device will send your a message.

-5. If your car's engine is too high, this device will send your a message.
+5. If your car's engine temperature is too high, this device will send your a message.